Failure Is A Step In The Right Direction.

 • I will not blame others for my mistakes and wrong choices.

-• Each day I will forgive quickly and choose not to be offended by the actions of others.
+• Each day, I will forgive quickly and choose not to be offended by the actions of others.

 • If the opportunity presents itself, I will help my fellow man.

-• I will remember what it was like to be homeless, hungry, abused, depressed, afraid and without hope that I might have empathy for others who are in their struggle.
+• I will remember what it was like to be homeless, hungry, abused, depressed, and afraid without hope that I might have empathy for others who are in their struggle.

 • I will choose my words carefully.